yanxiangyi/Database-Principles-Notes/lecture8.md

 May spent a lot of time in the network if running a business procedure in a remote server.

-Advantages
+So we should store the procedure directly on the server.
+All we need is just one call.

+Advantages:

 - A single version to maintain
-- Excute directly on the DBMS server
+- Execute directly on the DBMS server
 - Security, all changes follow the rules

 `create procedure myproc`